 - Make sure your baby is warm enough to sleep safely and well.
 Too little bedding can cause an older baby or toddler to roll to the unsafe sleeping position of their tummy.

 - Always put your baby or toddler to sleep where you intend them to wake up.
 Otherwise your baby will wake up, be confused and not get to the next sleep cycle.

 Emma Purdue – founder of Baby Sleep Consultant (Australia & NZ)

-Emma Purdue’s company, Baby Sleep Consultant provides in-home help for children who don’t sleep well, and it’s the only registered training provider for infant and child sleep consultancy in Australasia.
+Emma Purdue’s company, Baby Sleep Consultant provides in-home help for children who don’t sleep well, and it’s the only registered training provider for infant and child sleep consultancy in New Zealand.
 The philosophy is based on creating positive sleep associations for children.